PhD Student • Harvard University • ralf.konietzka@cfa.harvard.edu •

 Projects

-In collaboration with Alyssa Goodman, Catherine Zucker, Andreas Burkert, João Alves, Michael Foley, Cameren Swiggum, Maria Koller, Núria Miret-Roig
+Together with Alyssa Goodman, Catherine Zucker, Andreas Burkert, João Alves, Michael Foley, Cameren Swiggum, Maria Koller, Núria Miret-Roig

 Paper